cufyorg-archive/framework/docs/_pages/concurrent.md

     GitHub: https://github.com/cufyorg/framework/tree/master/src/main/java/cufy/concurrent
     Javadoc: https://framework.cufy.org/javadoc/cufy/concurrent/package-summary.html
 description: >-
     When it comes to concurrent actions.
 Complexity is all over the place.
 Using instances that manages those concurrent actions is the solution.
-    Those utils helps to deal with concurrent actions and infinite loops.
-    And many other concurrent actions.
-And what makes it special that it depends on the logic rather than the timing.
+Those utils helps to deal with concurrent actions and infinite loops and many other concurrent actions.
+The whole package depends on the logic rather than the timing.
 ---